 Click Add VMware Canary.

-Click on Download then select the OVA option to being the download of the .ova file.
+Click on Download, then select the OVA option to begin the download of the .ova

 Step 2: Upload the Canary image to your Nutanix host

-Head over to your Nutanix webUI and navigate to "OVAs" under the the "Compute & Storage" drop down list.
+Head over to your Nutanix webUI and navigate to OVAs under the "Compute & Storage" drop-down list.

 Step 3: Deploy the VM instance

-With the image uploaded, tick the checkbox next to it, then select actions at the top the UI and finally select Deploy as VM.
+With the image uploaded, tick the checkbox next to it, then select Actions at the top of the UI, and finally select Deploy as VM.

 Enter a name for your new VM and assign 2GB of RAM to the instance.
 1vCPU is sufficient.

-Under the resources section there are a couple parameters to configure.
+Under the resources section, there are a couple of parameters to configure:

 - If there is a CD-ROM attached by default, this should be removed.